The Five Misdeeds, Beatrice Alemagna, Topipittori 2014, detail. “In its folds hide all the memories.” One of her 29 books.

 all welcome.”
 (I’m laughing as I type

 this.
-Those words sure flow easily when I’m not feeling bad, which is probably
+Those words sure flow easily when I’m not feeling bad.)

-I’m sitting on an imaginary tack.
-I notice a wee bit of discomfort.
+I was vaguely aware of that vow when Terry said how he felt when I began looking for that table.
+Like sitting on an imaginary tack, I notice a wee bit of discomfort.
 A little bubble-up.

-I feel inferior like I messed up.
+I feel inferior, as if I messed up.
 Some “wanting to justify and explain”

 was just trying to help.”